View the full list of fields, first using long-form arguments:

 This format is suitable for exporting via iSCSI.

 Small homogeneous clusters may use a single node image across all compute nodes, although larger clusters that include compute nodes with differing hardware will require additional customization that may not be applicable to all nodes.
-Although cluster administrators may find that node attributes (discussed in more detail in Interacting with Compute Nodes) and customized boot-time scripting provide adequate image customization, it may be useful (or necessary) to create additional boot configurations and root file systems that meet specific hardware and/or software needs.
+Although you might find that node attributes (discussed in more detail in Interacting with Compute Nodes) and customized boot-time scripting provide adequate image customization, it may be useful (or necessary) to create additional boot configurations and root file systems that meet specific hardware and/or software needs.

 Customization can involve more than adding software drivers to support